HOGENT-Web/github_issue/README.md

 And done!
 Wait for a (hopefully helpful) answer.

+If you solved your issue yourself before we got a chance to answer, please do close the issue so we don't waste time if it's not needed, thanks.

 ### not involving code

 The same, but instead of selecting code and clicking the 'reference in a new issue', click on the 'issues' tab at the top and start from there.